 Steelhead Conservation Atlas

-These maps provide a means to explore mapped data related to steelhead distribution, populations, and habitats and can be used for exploring conservation opportunities or planning your next trip.
-Click on portions of the map to learn more about steelhead and conditions in your local watershed or elsewhere within the range of wild steelhead on the west coast (for tips on using the maps and example applications, see our User’s Guide).
+These maps provide a means to explore data related to steelhead distribution, populations, and habitats and can be used for exploring conservation opportunities or planning your next trip.
+Click on portions of the map to learn more about steelhead and conditions in your local watershed or elsewhere within the range of wild steelhead on the West Coast (for tips on using the maps and example applications, see our User’s Guide).

 Brook Trout Atlas